CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.global.md

 # cisco_ios.global

 ## Description
-The cisco_ios.global is used to TBD
+The cisco_ios.global is used to check for the existence of a particular line in the IOS-XE config file under the global context.
+It extends the standard TestType as defined in the oval-definitions-schema and one should refer to the TestType description for more information.
+The required object element references a global_object and the optional state element specifies the data to check.

 ## Intent
 TBD